 Use the MIRLYN online catalog to request books from Ann Arbor libraries using Get This.

 Peer review is an editing process in which a scholar's work is reviewed by experts in a field before being accepted for publication.

 More credence is given to journal articles that have gone through a peer review process because they have been reviewed by experts in the field for accuracy of content (rather than just an editor, as is the case of a newspaper or magazine) before being accepted for publication.

 Have a citation?
 Not sure where to find the journal?

-Use JOURNAL FINDER for a list of journals by that title to which the library carries a subscription.
+Use JOURNAL FINDER for a list of journals by title to which our library carries a subscription.
 Includes links directly to online journal when available.